 Because of Coronavirus now in Pakistan, strict actions had to be implemented by the government.
 Provinces were announced to go into lockdown, some for 15 days while others for 7 depending on the situation.

-In order to comply with the orders, companies including Toyota Pakistan, Honda Pakistan, Pak Suzuki, and many others shut down their production factories as well as their dealerships and other operations.
+To comply with the orders, companies like Toyota Pakistan and many others shut down their production factories as well as their dealerships and other operations.

-Hence, the already suffering market was now faced with yet another extremely difficult situation.
+Hence, the already suffering market was now faced with yet another complicated situation.
 Coronavirus has caused billions of losses to these automotive industries and is feared that it may cost many their jobs.